hariniiyer/CSCI-5828_Presentation2_Testing-Frameworks/pytest.md

 It is one of the most powerful python testing tools which does not need an API.

+The key features of pytest are :

++ It provides easy no-boilerplate testing
++ It can do simple unit testing as well as complex functional testing
++ It can be integrated with other testing tools and methodologies
++ It can be customized to work on difference systems
++ It has extensive plugin

+No-Boiler plate testing :
+In testing, there is a concept known as Boilerplate.
+It is nothing but a repetitive block of code which is reused.
+We can consider it to be a 'fill-in-the-blanks template'.
+Such type of code is not to be found is pytest.
+Hence, it is called as a no boilerplate framework.

 simple but scalable to multiple instances